TL;DR

 What is Facebook Marketplace?

-The Facebook Marketplace interface offers a complete shop-like feature that connects users directly with the product they want to buy or sell.
+Facebook Marketplace offers a complete shop-like interface that connects users directly with the product they want to buy or sell.

 With Facebook Marketplace, businesses can: